-The City of Champaign prides itself on being business friendly and proactive in attracting new developments that will grow our local economy.
-The City offers a number of programs in targeted districts and throughout the entire city.
+The City of Champaign prides itself on being business-friendly and proactive in attracting new developments that will grow our local economy.
+The City offers several programs in targeted districts and throughout the entire city.
 Planning and Development staff are always available to discuss opportunities to engage in public/private partnerships.